Draisaitl nets 2 power-play goals, Oilers top Canucks 3-2

+VANCOUVER, British Columbia (AP) — The Edmonton Oilers didn’t care that their latest victory lacked artistic merit.

-VANCOUVER, British Columbia (AP) — Leon Draisaitl scored two power-play goals and the Edmonton Oilers snapped a two-game losing streak with a 3-2 win over the Vancouver Canucks on Sunday night.
+Leon Draisaitl scored two power-play goals and the Oilers snapped a two-game losing streak with a 3-2 win over the Vancouver Canucks on Sunday night.

+“Obviously it’s not a pretty game, not a pretty win, but no one is going to ask how we won this game at the end of the day,” said Draisaitl.
+“It’s a big two points for us.
+It was a gritty effort through the whole lineup.”

 Josh Archibald also scored for the Oilers (17-9-3).
 Connor McDavid and Alex Chiasson each had two assists.
 Mikko Koskinen stopped 30 shots.